errata-ai/vale.sh/content/en/docs/topics/styles/index.md

   '(give|gave) rise to': lead to # this is bad!
 ```

 `substitution` can have one or two `%s` format specifiers in its message.
+This
-Thiallows us to do either of the following:
+allows us to do either of the following:

 ```yaml
 message: "Consider using '%s' instead of '%s'"